EduardoN/Synapse_AdventureWorks2019/documentation/Ingest_To_DataLake.md

 ## Ingest AdventureWorks2019 into Data Lake

-Lets start by ingesting AdventureWorks2019 database into Data Lake.
+Let's start by ingesting AdventureWorks2019 database into Data Lake.

 Click on the Home tab in Synapse Studio, and then click on the Ingest option to trigger the Copy Data tool.